 Mohs surgery is a tissue-sparing cancer treatment technique with very high success rates.
-Dr. Darrell Gonzales and his team at Coastal Medical and Cosmetic Dermatology in San Diego, La Jolla, and Chula Vista, California, are trained in Mohs surgery techniques for state-of-the-art treatment and optimal outcomes in patients.
+Dr. Darrell Gonzales and his team at Coastal Medical and Cosmetic Dermatology in, La Jolla, and Chula Vista, California, are trained in Mohs surgery techniques for state-of-the-art treatment and optimal outcomes in patients.
 The team offers the best care possible while still minimizing the appearance of scarring.
 Call or request an appointment online to schedule your Mohs surgery consultation.

 Mohs surgery is a technique developed more than 70 years ago that enables some skin cancers to be removed in a very precise manner that helps avoid scarring and minimizes the loss of tissue.